 The first 30 years of the church can be divided into four phases.
-The second phase commenced with the stoning of Stephen and the persecution of the church in Jerusalem, which scattered the believers throughout Judea and Samaria (7:58-8:1) and ended when Gentiles received the Holy Spirit for the first time (Acts 10).
+The second phase commenced with the stoning of Stephen and the persecution of the church in Jerusalem, which scattered the believers throughout Judea and Samaria (Acts 7:58-8:1) and ended when Gentiles received the Holy Spirit for the first time (Acts 10:44).

 According to internet sources, the events of Acts 10 occurred about 7 to 10 years after the Cross.
-The duration of this second phase could therefore have been about 4 to 8 years.
-Both Bible Hub and Generation Word estimate the duration to about 6 years.
+The duration of this second phase could, therefore, have been about 4 to 8 years.
+Both Bible Hub and Generation Word estimate the duration to be about 6 years.

-During the Jerusalem phase the church grew exponentially, but there was constant resistance from the Jewish authorities.
+During the Jerusalem Phase, the church grew exponentially, but there was constant resistance from the Jewish authorities.
 Twice the apostles were jailed and once they were flogged.
-Eventually the Jewish Council became intent on killing the apostles (5:33), but God protected them.
+Eventually, the Jewish Council became intent on killing the apostles (Acts 5:33), but God protected them.

 After slaying Stephen, the religious leaders launched the first great persecution against the church in Jerusalem.
-This scattered the disciples through the “regions of Judea and Samaria” (8:2), but where-ever they went they preached the word.
+This scattered the disciples through the “regions of Judea and Samaria” (Acts 8:2), but wherever they went they preached the word.

 God allowed the Jews to persecute the church in Jerusalem to allow the message to be spread throughout Judea and Samaria, but He did not allow the Jews to persecute the church in Judea and Samaria.
-When Paul tried to expand the persecution outside Jerusalem (9:2), the Lord struck him blind on the Damascus Road.
-This allowed the church a period of rest, free from persecution, and multiplied in Judea, Galilee and Samaria.
+When Paul tried to expand the persecution outside Jerusalem (Acts 9:2), the Lord struck him blind on the Damascus Road.
+This allowed the church a period of rest, free from persecution, and multiplied in Judea, Galilee, and Samaria.
 (Acts 9:31).

-In Acts 8 Philip preach in Samaria.
+In Acts 8, Philip preaches in Samaria.
 The Samaritans listened to him attentively and saw the miracles which God performed through him.
 Unclean spirits came out of people, and many who had been paralyzed and lame were healed.
-Philip also shared the good news with an important Ethiopian official, and in many other towns (8:40).
-Peter traveled “through all those regions” (9:32), healing the sick (9:33) and bringing a dead woman to life (9:40).
+Philip also shared the good news with an important Ethiopian official, and in many other towns (Acts 8:40).
+Peter traveled “through all those regions” (Acts 9:32), healing the sick (Acts 9:33) and bringing a dead woman to life (Acts 9:40).

 God did not reject Israel for killing His Son, but sent the apostles, empowered by the Holy Spirit, to the Jewish capital, apparently as a final opportunity for Israel to repent corporately.
 Who knows what the outcome would have been, had Israel repented.
 But when the Jews again rejected God by rejecting the manifestation of His Spirit, the Holy Spirit announced Christ’s verdict through Stephen.
 There-after the message went to Judea, but now to Israelites as individuals, and also to Samaria, Jacob’s despised half-breed child.

-In this second phase the church still observed the Law of Moses.
-The good news was shared with “Jews alone” (11:19).
-The Samaritans accepted the five books of Moses, and did therefore observe the Law of Moses.
-The Ethiopian official “was reading the prophet Isaiah” when Philip met him (8:28), and therefore probably was a Jew or a Jewish proselyte.
+In this second phase, the church still observed the Law of Moses.
+The good news was shared with “Jews alone” (Acts 11:19).
+The Samaritans accepted the five books of Moses and did, therefore, observe the Law of Moses.
+The Ethiopian official “was reading the prophet Isaiah” when Philip met him (Acts 8:28), and therefore probably was a Jew or a Jewish proselyte.

-After Pentecost the church existed as a part of Judaism, grew exponentially in Jerusalem and found “favor with all the people” in Jerusalem (2:47, 5:13).
-However, there also was constant resistance from the Jewish religious authorities, motivated by jealousy (5:17).
-Twice the apostles were jailed (4:1-4; 5:18) and once they were flogged (5:40).
-But eventually the Jewish Council became intent on killing the apostles (5:33).
-God protected the apostles through Gamaliel (5:33-40), but then conflict erupted among the Greek-speaking Jews in Jerusalem.
-“Stephen (himself Greek-speaking), full of grace and power, was performing great wonders and signs among the people” (6:8).
+After Pentecost, the church existed as a part of Judaism, grew exponentially in Jerusalem and found “favor with all the people” in Jerusalem (Acts 2:47, Acts 5:13).
+However, there also was constant resistance from the Jewish religious authorities, motivated by jealousy (Acts 5:17).
+Twice the apostles were jailed (Acts 4:1-4; 5:18) and once they were flogged (Acts 5:40).
+But eventually, the Jewish Council became intent on killing the apostles (Acts 5:33).
+God protected the apostles through Gamaliel (Acts 5:33-40), but then conflict erupted among the Greek-speaking Jews in Jerusalem.
+“Stephen (himself Greek-speaking), full of grace and power, was performing great wonders and signs among the people” (Acts 6:8).
 He argued with the Jews in the Greek-speaking synagogues.
-“They were unable to cope with the wisdom and the Spirit with which he was speaking” (6:10).
-So they had recourse to the usual devices of lying witnesses and violence (6:11-14).
-They brought him before the Council (6:12), where “all who were sitting in the Council saw his face like the face of an angel” (6:15).
+“They were unable to cope with the wisdom and the Spirit with which he was speaking” (Acts 6:10).
+So they had recourse to the usual devices of lying witnesses and violence (Acts 6:11-14).
+They brought him before the Council (Acts 6:12), where “all who were sitting in the Council saw his face like the face of an angel” (Acts 6:15).